hbarcello/TC18_SalesOps/README.md

 # TC18 Tableau on Tableau - Optimizing Sales Territories with Tableau

 ***Required elements for script***
+(Names must match - they are case sensitive too!)

 "State" (Any unit you want to keep clusters inside)